Synthetixio/synthetix-docs/content/contracts/BinaryOptionMarketManager.md

 These facilities are provided to allow upgrades to occur smoothly, for which purpose the manager contract also provides functions to migrate its markets to a new manager instance.

+This contract operates in a complex with [`BinaryOptionMarketFactory`](BinaryOptionMarketFactory.md), which is responsible for actually instantiating new [`BinaryOptionMarket`](BinaryOptionMarket.md) instances.
+Since the factory must contain the entire bytecode of the market contract, we must separate the factory from the manager, as the combined contract would otherwise exceed the maximum contract size specified in [EIP 170](https://eips.ethereum.org/EIPS/eip-170).

 ## Architecture

 ---